You're Probably Wasting Money on Mosquito Control....

-Only one out of four mosquito products worked according to a recent Consumer Reports study.
+Did you know that only one out of four mosquito products worked according to a recent Consumer Reports study?
 There is a lot of misinformation when it comes to what keeps mosquitoes away.
 I want you to know what works and what doesn't to help you better enjoy your yard...

 Myth #1 - Citronella Candles